tokenring-ai/cdn/README.md

   - Returns: Promise resolving to `UploadResult` with url, optional id, and metadata
   - Throws: Must be implemented by subclass

-#### Optional Methods

 - **delete?(url: string): Promise<DeleteResult>**
   - Delete a file from the CDN
-  - Default: Throws "Method 'delete' must be implemented" if not overridden
+  - Optional method with no default implementation
   - Parameters:
     - `url`: The URL of the file to delete
   - Returns: Promise resolving to `DeleteResult`

 - **download(url: string): Promise<Buffer>**
-  - Download a file from the CDN
+  - Download a file from the CDN using HTTP GET via fetch
-  - Default: Uses HTTP GET via fetch, throws on HTTP errors
+  - Default: Uses fetch to download the file
   - Parameters:
     - `url`: The URL of the file to download
   - Returns: Promise resolving to Buffer containing file data
   - Throws: "Failed to download file: {statusText}" on HTTP errors

 - **exists(url: string): Promise<boolean>**
-  - Check if a file exists in the CDN
+  - Check if a file exists in the CDN using HTTP HEAD via fetch
-  - Default: Uses HTTP HEAD via fetch, returns false on errors
+  - Default: Uses fetch HEAD request to check existence
   - Parameters:
     - `url`: The URL of the file to check
   - Returns: Promise resolving to boolean